tumrin/MiniImpPlus-compiler/docs/src/setup.md

 This program is written in rust and therefore Rust compiler is needed to compile and run it.
 Rust can be installed from [The Rust website](https://www.rust-lang.org/tools/install).
+Both the translator program and the output of the Rust flag of the program have only been tested to compile with the newest stable(version 1.69) Rust compiler.
+Older versions may work but are not guaranteed.

 ## Compiling